jamietre/iter8/README.md

 Join two sequences, and return a single new sequence.

-The default behavior with no `joinOn` clause assumes that the two sequences are `[key, value]` pairs with *unique keys*, e.g. `Map`s,  and the key will be used to join them.
+The default behavior with no `on` clause assumes that the two sequences are `[key, value]` pairs with *unique keys*, e.g. `Map`s,  and the key will be used to join them.
 It returns a new sequence, where the value is result of invoking `mergeCallback(left, right, key)` for the *value* of each matched entries.

-You can provide an `joinOn` clause to use sequences of any kind, including supporting sequences with duplicate keys.
+You can provide an `on` clause to use sequences of any kind, including supporting sequences with duplicate keys.

 There will be one row for each matching key in the right sequence.
 If keys are repeated in the left sequence, then each matching value in the right seqence will be repeated.